Water leaks

 • Open the sealed weld.

-• Find a leak in the sealed weld.
+• Find the leak in the sealed weld.

-Possible water intrusion at panel joints in the luggage compartment
+Possible water penetration at panel joints in the luggage compartment

 Link to this page in different formats